 After breaking down the specs, you can see that these two are actually quite similar despite one being a tracker and one being a smartwatch.
 There are important features to highlight and some key differences that should be considered when deciding which to buy.

-Fitbit Charge 4 vs Garmin Vivoactive 4: Design
+Fitbit Charge 4 vs. Garmin Vivoactive 4: Key differences

 The Fitbit Charge 4 features a sleeker, lighter design than the Garmin Vivoactive 4.